anantk2006/vytal/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Vytal's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Vytal** is a Python library for gaze prediction using a webcam or file input.
+It is designed to be simple and easy to use, while providing the most accurate gaze predictions possible.
+It has the most advanced algorithm available on the market, using deep learning to predict the gaze of a person in real time.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.